-A Network Bypass Switch is a hardware device, which ensures failover or fail-safe capabilities for an inline networking device or a network security tool (such as a firewall or an intrusion detection and prevention system).
-If the network appliance fails or needs to be taken off-line for whatever reason, its traffic is automatically rerouted, ensuring uninterrupted traffic flow on the network.
+A Network Bypass Switch ensures failover or fail-safe capabilities for an inline networking device or a network security tool such as a firewall, NGFW, IDS/IPS, WAF, DDOS and many other flavours of threat detection platforms.
+If the network or security appliance fails or needs to be taken off-line for whatever reason, its traffic is automatically rerouted, ensuring uninterrupted traffic flow on the network.

-Sometimes also referred to as a bypass tap, the network bypass switch, is a special type of active tap.
-It is used to connect a network segment at a specific network access point (AP) where there is an active, inline device (such as a security tool that is there for inspection and monitoring purposes).
+Redundancy is essential and highly critical aspect for any network that needs to operate all the time.
+Bypass Switches sometimes also referred to as a bypass tap, the network bypass switch, is a special type of active tap.
+It is used to connect a network segment at a specific network access point (TAP) where there is an active, inline device (such as a security tool that is there for inspection and monitoring purposes).

 Functionally, it can reroute traffic automatically by monitoring the tool’s health or can manually be made to redirect traffic (such as when disconnecting the monitoring tool for maintenance or other motives).
 Since the inline network devices are essential to the overall functioning of the enterprise network – any issue with them can critically effect network performance.

 Each network device that is placed inline is a potential single point of failure in the computer network.
 If the device should experience even the shortest period of system hang-up or failure (that takes time for a reboot or any kind of troubleshooting), then traffic flow will be discontinued.
 Even for maintenance or replacement purposes, disconnecting the device will interrupt normal traffic flow at that point.